NormanColoma/qonto/README.md

 ongoing.
 This approach has the drawback that the larger the number of the transfer the longer we take, so we could end up with a performance problems depending on the number of the transfers, but as the requirements talks in order of hundreds, and it's an operation that it seems not to be frequently performed we could consider this solution in which we're choosing ACID principles over performance.
-I've done some test with larger data than the examples given and in the order of hundreds the request takes around 500-800ms to complete, while in the order of thousand it takes 1.5-3secs.
-To address potential performance bottlenecks, we could consider decoupling the creation of transfers from the transaction.
+I've done some test with larger data than the examples given and in the order of hundreds the request takes around 500-800 ms to complete, while in the order of thousand it takes 1.5-4 secs.
+To address potential performance bottlenecks, we could consider decoupling the creation of transfers from the transaction since the most important part here is keeping the account balance consistent.
 By asynchronously creating transfers based on domain events, we can improve performance and reduce strain on the database.
 Nonetheless, this asynchronous approach introduces its own set of challenges, including event loss during transmission and handling failures in event consumption.

 - What does happen if some of the events are lost during the transmission?